Handy HintsHow to Make Compost at Home: A Step-by-Step Guide

 Here’s what you do now.

-Compost bin with organic waste in the topI remember when I was younger that my gran used to be able to grow an enormous amount of fruit and vegetables in her garden without fail.
+I remember when I was younger, my gran used to be able to grow an enormous amount of fruit and vegetables in her garden without fail.

-The soil was dark and fertile, probably because her house was a Victorian semi and over the 90-year life span everything bio-degradable was thrown onto the garden.
+The soil was dark and fertile, probably because her house was a Victorian semi, and over the 90-year lifespan, everything bio-degradable was thrown onto the garden.

-They might not use it themselves but they do sell it, why?
+They might not use it themselves, but they do sell it.
+Why?

-Someone’s making money from it, how?
+Someone’s making money from it; how?

-Yes, that city compost you buy is from the leaves you give them which they sell to a company.
+Yes, that city compost you buy is from the leaves you give them, which they sell to a company.

 Oh, and we also pay the city workers to pick up the leaves that we buy back.

-Beautiul Dark Soil Made In Your Compost Bin
+Beautiful Dark Soil Made In Your Compost Bin

-What I get from the compost heap is top quality well-rotted compost that would cost you $4.00-$5.00 a bag but I get it for free.
+What I get from the compost heap is top quality, well-rotted compost that would cost you $4.00-$5.00 a bag, but I get it for free.

 How To Make Good Garden Compost

-His ingredients for a good garden compost are:
+ingredients for a good garden compost are:

 • Annual weeds